Best Men's Hiking Shorts of 2024

 If you’re planning to do any rock scrambling or hiking through dense overgrown underbrush, you may want to consider a hiking short that incorporates ripstop construction.
 Ripstop fabric is made by interweaving reinforced threads in a crosshatch pattern, making the material more resistant to tearing and ripping from rocks, thorns, and snags.

-Water resistance
+Water Resistance

-UV protection
+UV Protection

-Many of the shorts I tested provided an Ultraviolet Protection Factor (UPF) rating.
+Many of the shorts I tested had an Ultraviolet Protection Factor (UPF) rating.
 UPF measures the number of UV rays blocked or filtered by fabric.
 UPF ratings range from 15 to 50.
 The higher the UPF rating, the greater protection it provides against harmful UV.
 Hiking shorts rated UPF 50 will offer excellent UV protection where they cover the skin.
 You can usually find the UPF rating on the tag of the garment.

 That being said, hiking shorts are not going to provide a lot of UV protection.
 By their very nature, they will expose a lot of skin below the knee.
 To negate this, you should use sunscreen or another topical alternative.
 You could also wear thin leggings under the shorts or invest in a pair of long hiking socks or high gaiters to limit exposure.